TurkuNLP/Finnish-dep-parser/index.md

 # Visualizing trees

 Parser output trees can be visualized by using the following command and opening the resulting .html file in a modern web browser.
-By default, the first 50 trees are included; use the `--max_sent` parameter to adjust the number of trees shown.
+Use the `--max_sent` parameter to limit the number of trees shown.

     cat output.conll09 | python visualize.py > output.html